-Due to Article 257 of the Draft Law, the minimum capital requirement set out in Article 66 applies to every foreign company wishing to enter the Libyan market through a company.
-The minimum capital requirement of LYD 1 million is a significant outlay for most companies (and in particular small and medium-sized enterprises) and this will deter foreign companies establishing in Libya and accordingly will deter foreign companies from transferring their know-how and expertise to Libya and the Libyan workforce.
-The combined effect is that fewer joint-stock companies operated to an international standard will be established and that the Libyan workforce will not have access to international expertise and know-how.
+Due to Article 257 of the Draft Law, the minimum capital requirement in Article 66 applies to every foreign company wishing to enter the Libyan market through a company.
+The minimum capital requirement of LYD 1 million is a significant outlay for most companies (tiny and medium-sized enterprises).
+This will deter foreign companies establishing in Libya and, accordingly, deter foreign companies from transferring their know-how and expertise to Libya and the Libyan workforce.
+The combined effect is that fewer joint-stock companies operated to an international standard will be established.
+The Libyan workforce will not have access to international expertise and know-how.

 Article 256 provides that foreigners may not contribute to the establishment of companies in Libya unless the following requirements are satisfied:

-This article also provides that a foreign partner needs to have 10 years of experience before it can take shares in a Libyan company.
+This article also provides that a foreign partner needs to have 10 years of experience before taking shares in a Libyan company.
 This can be counter-productive.
 Multinational companies often form special purpose companies to carry out investments in a particular country or region.
-We advocate a more flexible approach that takes account as to how business is conducted by multinational companies.
+We advocate a more flexible approach that takes account of how multinational companies conduct business.

 Article 257 provides that foreign companies may exclusively contribute to the establishment of joint-stock companies.

-There may be skills, know-how and expertise from which the Libyan workforce can benefit from, but at the same time the suppliers of such skills, know-how and expertise do not have access to the market due to the very high barriers of entry.
-Accordingly, a more flexible approach could be taken to strike the right balance between the protection of creditors and transparency as well as creating a more investor-friendly environment.
+There may be skills, know-how and expertise from which the Libyan workforce can benefit, but at the same time, the suppliers of such skills, know-how and expertise do not have access to the market due to the very high barriers of entry.
+Accordingly, a more flexible approach could be taken to strike the right balance between the protection of creditors and transparency and create a more investor-friendly environment.